Supporting Online Student Success

 - Create an area in the course where learners are encouraged to help each other, and where they feel free to engage and interact with each other.

 - Check your assumptions about what learners may or may not know.
+Be aware of and try to anticipate the challenges faced by 1st generation learners.
 Take a look at this twitter thread about what first generation students don't know.

 Self-Monitoring & Record-Keeping